kgrep-org/kgrep/test/integration/README.md

 1. Follow the existing pattern of setup/test/cleanup
 2. Use the dedicated test namespace
 3. Include proper cleanup in `defer` statements
+4. For custom resource tests, use the provided test CRD
-4. Add meaningful assertions and logging
+5. Add meaningful assertions and logging
-5. Test both success and failure scenarios where applicable
+6. Test both success and failure scenarios where applicable

 ## Troubleshooting